 Two music pioneers who have excelled in their respective genres — R&B and pop icon Valerie Simpson and Pulitzer Prize-winning composer Melinda Wagner — will be recognized at the 2018 ASCAP Foundation Honors on December 12 in New York City.
 Simpson will receive the distinguished ASCAP Foundation George M. Cohan Friars Foundation Award while Wagner will be honored with The ASCAP Foundation Masters Award at this invitation-only event.

 “Valerie, together with her husband Nick, has written some of the most memorable songs of the 20thcentury,” said The ASCAP Foundation President Paul Williams.
 “This award recognizes the whole of Valerie’s talents and her multifaceted career which continues to bring so much creative joy to so many people.
 “Williams continued, “We honor the career of distinguished concert composer, Melinda Wagner, for her rich catalog of work, her achievements, and recognize her important work as an educator and mentor.

-Simpson has served on The ASCAP Foundation board for 21 years, and established the Reach Out and Touch Award which honors her late husband Nick Ashford by advancing the careers of promising songwriters with financial assistance for professional recordings of their work.
-Ashford & Simpson were a musical force for over three decades.

 The celebrated pair is responsible for such classics as “Ain’t No Mountain High Enough,” “You’re All I Need to Get By,” “I’m Every Woman,” and “Reach Out and Touch Somebody’s Hand. ” They were previously honored by ASCAP with its highest honor, The Founders Award.
 Simpson currently owns and operates The Sugar Bar in New York City, and has appeared on Broadway.

 Wagner has been recognized with a Guggenheim Foundation Fellowship, and awards from the American Academy of Arts and Letters and ASCAP.
 She currently serves as the chair of composition on the faculty of The Juilliard School of Music and gives master classes, often at many esteemed institutions including Harvard, Yale, Eastman, Juilliard, and UC Davis.
 Melinda Wagner was elected to the American Academy of Arts and Letters in 2017.

 The ASCAP Foundation George M. Cohan Friars Foundation Award honors the work of a multi-talented person connected to the music industry who has led a multi-faceted career and achieved success in a variety of roles including but not limited to composing performing, writing, directing and producing.
 The award was established at The ASCAP Foundation in 2013 by the Friars Foundation.

 In addition to celebrating music creators who have excelled at their craft, The ASCAP Foundation Honors showcases the contributions The Foundation makes to nurturing new talent by recognizing its 2018 high school and college scholarship and award recipients.
 The evening will also feature performances by rising talent in various musical genres.